 To insure that computer resources are used in ways that promote academic excellence, educational use has priority over other uses.
-Use of the network in ways that limit others' educational use-such as time-consuming or multiple-terminal-consuming game playing or excessive message-sending during peak lab hours-violates the university's commitment to academic excellence by interfering with others' use of the computers to pursue educational goals.
+Use of the network in ways that limit others' educational use-such as time-consuming or multipleterminal-consuming game playing or excessive messagesending during peak lab hours-violates the university's commitment to academic excellence by interfering with others' use of the computers to pursue educational goals.
 Talking and noise making in the computer labs also diminishes others' opportunity to use the computer resources for educational purposes.
 Computer labs are designated only for Chowan students, faculty, and staff.
 Children and unauthorized guests are not allowed in the computer labs.
+Each member of the network community is expected not only to respect the basic rights of others, but to act in ways that respect the equal dignity and worth of all persons regardless of race, class, sex, or creed.
+Accessing or sending racially or sexually degrading or harassing materials is not in keeping with the dignity and worth of individuals.
+Pornographic materials, because they tend to reduce persons to objects, fail to respect the dignity and worth of whole individuals.
+Viewing such materials in the computer labs is not only offensive to the decency of others, but can also create an atmosphere of sexual harassment.